Blog > Articles >

 3. Keep it simple, and break things into smaller pieces

-Don’t make your questions too complicated.
-Stick to simple, straightforward questions that can be easily understood by your target audience.
+Once you know your goal and who you want to survey, it’s time to start drafting your questions.
+The first step is to not make your questions too complicated.
+Stick to straightforward questions that can be easily understood by your target audience.

 The more complex your questions are, the more likely it is that respondents will get confused and provide inaccurate answers.